 Acknowledgements

-I honor the musical ancestors that laid the foundation for NYC’s pluralistic music culture, including the descendants of enslaved Africans who migrated from the South, immigrants from every corner of the world, and LGBTQIA+ communities and activists who forged new musical expressions and identities through life and resilience in the City.
+I honor the musical ancestors that laid the foundation for NYC’s pluralistic music culture, including the descendants of enslaved Africans who migrated from the southern U.S. and the Caribbean, immigrants from every corner of the world, and LGBTQ+ communities and activists who forged new musical expressions and identities through life and resilience in the City.